ividal/squeezeDet/README.md

+## Note on Fork
+This is simply a port to Python 3 of Bichen Wu's original Python 2 code, for convenience.

+All the original installation instructions remain valid, provided pip and python point to pip3 and python3 respectively.

 ## _SqueezeDet:_ Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving
 By Bichen Wu, Forrest Iandola, Peter H. Jin, Kurt Keutzer (UC Berkeley & DeepScale)